wharton/wagtailgridder/README.md

 # Requirements

-* Django >= 3.2
-* Wagtail >= 3.0
+* Wagtail >= 6.3
 * Bootstrap >= 5

+If you are using Bootstrap 4, use a version lower than 2.0: `pip install wagtailgridder<2`.

 # Installation

-*This installation assumes that you already have Django 3.2+ and Wagtail 3.0+ installed as part of your project.*

-Wagtail Gridder can then be installed like most Django apps.
-First, install it into your `venv`:
+Wagtail Gridder can then be installed like most Django apps: `pip install wagtailgridder`.

-    pip install wagtailgridder

 Then add `wagtailgridder` to your list of `INSTALLED_APPS` in your Django settings file.
 You will also need to add `wagtail.contrib.modeladmin`, if you haven't already.
 Your final settings may look something like this: